What is Myopia?

 There is no minimum age to start myopia control treatment

-The types of suitable treatment available may vary with age, but there is no minimum age for starting myopia control in a child with advancing myopia.
+The types of suitable treatment available in Singapore may vary with age, but there is no minimum age for starting myopia control in a child with advancing myopia.
 The earlier the treatment is started, the better the eventual outcome for the child.
 Your optometrist will guide you through the options and, together with you, decide on an individualised treatment plan most suited for your child.

 The goal of treatment is to avoid developing high myopia